 - Typing transcription

-Externships for medical assistants are an important culmination to any educational program, as they provide students with hands-on practical experience in a physician’s office, hospital, or other healthcare facility.
+Externships for medical assistants are an important culmination to any educational program, as they provide students with hands-on practical experience in a physician’s office, hospital, or another healthcare facility.

-Although there is generally no state licensing for medical assistants in the U.S., a number of states do require specific testing or courses for working with certain high-tech equipment and machinery, such as x-ray machines.
+Although there is generally no state licensing for medical assistants in the U.S., several states require specific testing or courses for working with certain high-tech equipment and machinery, such as x-ray machines.

 Further, due to the lack of state-mandated requirements, national certification has become important for many employers of medical assistants, as it signifies that they have met specific standards of competence.